Copper boosts pig growth, and now we know why

-Category: Climate Hits: 2Pigs have better feed conversion rates with copper in their diets, but until now, scientists didn't fully understand why.
+Category: Environment Hits: 1Pigs have better feed conversion rates with copper in their diets, but until now, scientists didn't fully understand why.
 Existing research from the University of Illinois shows copper doesn't change fat and energy absorption from the diet.
 Instead, according to new research, the element seems to enhance pigs' ability to utilize fat after absorption, resulting in increased energy utilization of the entire diet.

 Read more https://www.sciencedaily.com/releases/2020/03/200327141522.htm